-If diatomaceous earth is inhaled, it may irritate the nasal passages.
-If a large amount is inhaled, it may cause coughing and/or shortness of breath.
-Diatomaceous earth can also cause skin irritation and dryness and eye irritation.
+If you inhale diatomaceous earth, it may irritate your nasal passages.
+If you breathe in a lot of it, it can cause coughing and/or shortness of breath.

-Inhaled amorphous silicon dioxide particles can accumulate in the lung tissue, bronchi, pulmonary alveoli, and lymph nodes.
-Continued inhalation of diatomaceous earth has been tied to several diseases, including lung cancer, silicosis, and nonmalignant respiratory diseases.
+Be extra careful around filter-grade diatomaceous earth.
+Inhaled crystalline silica particles can build up in your lungs and lymph nodes.
+Long-term inhalation of diatomaceous earth has been linked to several health conditions, including lung cancer, silicosis, and other respiratory diseases.

 Amounts and Dosage

-Use diatomaceous earth at your own risk, and speak with your doctor or pharmacist about supplements that might better suit your needs.
+Use diatomaceous earth at your own risk, and talk to your doctor or pharmacist about supplements that might better suit your needs.